-American Fireglass have a great range of Fire Rocks and Fire Balls which are supplied complete with the appropriate quantity of lava rock and advise that the rocks must not be installed with the appropriate fire media base ( small lava rock ).
+American Fireglass has a great range of Fire Rocks and Fire Balls which are supplied complete with the appropriate quantity of lava rock and advised that the rocks must not be installed without the lava rock fire pit base supplied.

 A few points of caution.

 Be sure that your fire glass or lava rock does not prevent a Spark Ignition Probe from functioning.
 Some styles have a protective cage over them, but others are a simple probe and you need to ensure that nothing is getting between the spark ignitors probes and therefore inhibiting the spark.